AmaZulu coach McCarthy expresses interest in vacant Bafana Bafana job | Goal.com

 The Bafana job is currently vacant following the recent firing of Molefi Ntseki after the team failed to qualify for the 2022 Africa Cup of Nations finals.

-Currently four months into his role as AmaZulu coach, McCarthy's name has been thrown around among favourites to succeed Ntseki.
+Currently, four months into his role as AmaZulu coach, McCarthy's name has been thrown around among the favourites to succeed Ntseki.

 Even 1996 Afcon-winning coach Clive Barker has backed McCarthy, also a former Cape Town City coach, to be given an opportunity with the national team.